nearmap/libddog/docs/USER_GUIDE.md

 ### Working on a draft

 When you're developing a new dashboard or redesigning an existing dashboard it's best to do this as a draft.
 You will use `ddog dash publish-draft` to publish the draft.
-The string "[draft] " will be prepended to the title of the dashboard to mark it as a draft.
+The string `[draft] ` will be prepended to the title of the dashboard to mark it as a draft.

 The first time you publish a dashboard as a draft it does not exist yet so it's created: